Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 If you just got through reading about Thrive Architect, this will look familiar!

-Let’s just say, you’re going to be looking to the left a lot with Elementor – like with Thrive, there’s a permanent sidebar affixed there.
+Let's just say, you're going to be looking to the left a lot with Elementor – like with Thrive, there's a permanent sidebar affixed there with all your page builder elements.

 This sidebar is where you get access to your different elements, adjust your styles, and more.